ThatCooperLewis/olympus/docs/windows_local_setup.md

     b.
 Add arguments: `-file "C:\path\to\ssh_port_configuration.ps1"`
 6. Select `Open the Properties dialog...` and click 'Finish'
 7. In properties window
     a.
-Select 'Run whether user is logged in'
+Select 'Run whether user is logged in or not'
     b.
 Check 'Run with highest privileges'
 8. Save & enter Windows password